 We have a deep desire to come along side you, the parent, and help you disciple your children.
 We want to help you teach them about God’s Word.
 Every week, we will send home information about the lesson your child learned.
 We also plan to include the lesson in our church program and post a weekly summary here, on the Grace Life Blog.

 Take the time each day to go over what they learn, memorize the Scripture verse with them, and continue to show them Jesus.
 The greatest responsibility we have as parents is to disciple are kids and to show them how to follow Jesus.
-For more information on the importance of Family Discipleship, here’s a quick Facebook Live video from Pastor Matt.
+For more information on the importance of Family Discipleship, here’s a quick Facebook Live video or you can listen to this sermon on Family Discipleship from Pastor Matt.

 Want the weekly KidLife lesson recap and other blog post delivered right to your inbox?
 Be sure to signup to receive post from the Grace Life Blog.

 Israel’s First King

 Story Point: God’s people wanted a king like the nations around them.

 Big Picture Question: Is anything or anyone greater than God?
 No, God is greater than everything and everyone.

 Christ Connection: God intended for a heavenly king to rule over Israel, but the Israelites did not trust God’s plan and wanted a king like the nations around them.
 God gave them a king, but Saul did not obey God.
 God had a plan to send His Son, Jesus.
 King Jesus trusted and obeyed God perfectly and died so sinners could be forgiven and accepted.